How Do Roaches Enter a Home?

 - Plumbing and utility lines

-Once inside, they’ll search for food, water, and shelter & your home provides all three.
+Once inside, they’ll search for food, water, and shelter, and your home provides all three.

 How Fast Do Roaches Reproduce?